Coco Coir FAQ Canada — The Basics

 - Coco Husk Chips: Chunky pieces of coconut husk shell.
 Superior drainage and aeration — ideal for cannabis, orchids, and hydroponic systems.
 Available in our Coco Husk Block.

-Avee Cocoseller offers all formats plus custom blends.
-Contact us to find the right format for your crop and system.
+Avee Cocoseller offers all formats.
+Contact us to find the right format for your crop and growing system.

 For greenhouse, hydroponic, and cannabis growing in Canada, coco coir significantly outperforms peat moss: